 At SeaRest up for the last leg of your voyage as your ship sails further south.
 Try to contain your excitement as you approach the great White Continent.

-Weddell Sea, AntarcticaA lengthy sail in the Weddell Sea will allow you to experience true silence, an extraordinary and enchanting atmosphere, unrivalled calm...You will discover a secret reserve of preserved treasure: Fur Seals, penguin colonies, Wandering Albatross and other giant Petrels.
+Weddell Sea, AntarcticaA lengthy sail in the Weddell Sea allows you to experience true silence, an extraordinary and enchanting atmosphere, and unrivalled calm.
+Discover a secret reserve of preserved treasure: fur seals, penguin colonies, wandering albatross and other giant petrels.
 Here the huge icebergs and the endless ice cap sculpt a landscape beyond compare.
-The lord of the manor is known as the Weddell Seal.
+The lord of the manor is known as the Weddell seal.
 It is a record breaker, able to remain submerged for more than an hour.
 Its pelage is dark grey and it has a spotted belly.
-To maintain its access to the sea and be able to fish, the Weddell Seal has special teeth allowing it to make a hole in the thick ice.
+To maintain its access to the sea and be able to fish, the Weddell seal has special teeth allowing it to make a hole in the thick ice.

 Crossing the Drake PassageSpend your last days on board the Le Soleal reflecting on your once-in-a-lifetime adventure.
 Share memories and photos with your fellow travelers or simply relax and take advantage of your ship's amenities before returning home.

 Disembark in Ushuaia, ArgentinaFollowing breakfast on board, disembark in Ushuaia and transfer to the airport to continue your travels.